 Skip to content

-Convert MOV to MP4 on Mac with QuickTime export or FFmpeg.
-H.264 MP4 for uploads and Windows.
+Convert MOV to MP4 on Mac with GetCompress, QuickTime, or FFmpeg.
+Get H.264 MP4 for uploads, Windows teammates, and size-limited portals.

 By Petr Samokhin

-Screen recordings from QuickTime, iPhone clips, and camera exports often arrive as MOV.
-Upload forms, Windows colleagues, and many web tools expect MP4 with H.264 video instead.
-You hit the same wall when a client portal rejects the file, Slack shows a generic error, or an issue tracker caps attachment size.
-The fix is usually a container swap or a quick re-encode, not re-recording the whole demo.
+Screen recordings from QuickTime, iPhone clips, and many camera exports arrive as MOV.
+Upload forms, Windows colleagues, and web tools often expect MP4 with H.264 instead.
+The fix is usually a container change or a short re-encode, not a re-record.

 MOV vs MP4

-Both MOV and MP4 are containers.
+Both are containers.
 They can hold the same H.264 or HEVC video and AAC audio.
-The difference is what software accepts them by default.
+What changes is what software accepts by default.

 MOVMP4

-Common sourceiPhone, QuickTime, Final Cut exportWeb uploads, Android, Windows apps
+Common sourceiPhone, QuickTime, Final Cut exportWeb uploads, Android, many Windows apps

 QuickTime PlayerOpens nativelyOpens natively